gayu600/Day5_Fuel_Sales_Analysis_Dashboard/README.md

 This project is part of my **31 Days Data Analytics Challenge**.

 The Bharat Petrol Pump Sales Dashboard helps visualize and analyze sales performance using Power BI.
-It provides useful business insights through KPI cards, charts, slicers, and interactive visuals.
+It provides useful business insights through KPI cards, charts, slicers, and interactive visual.

 ---